uw-acme/acme-lab-documentation/lhc/resource-list.md

 ["FPGA Development of an Emulator Framework and a High Speed I/O Core for the ITk Pixel Upgrade" - Lev Kurilenko][9]

 ### IBL ROD
-["Three Generations of FPGA DAQ Development for the ATLAS Pixel Detector" - Joseph Mayer][] ["An Introduction to ATLAS Pixel Detector DAQ and Calibration Software Based on a Year's Work at CERN for the Upgrade from 8 to 13 TeV" - Nick Dreyer][]
+["Three Generations of FPGA DAQ Development for the ATLAS Pixel Detector" - Joseph Mayer][32] ["An Introduction to ATLAS Pixel Detector DAQ and Calibration Software Based on a Year's Work at CERN for the Upgrade from 8 to 13 TeV" - Nick Dreyer][33]
-["Readout Driver Firmware Development for the ATLAS Insertable B-Layer" - Shaw-Pin Chen][]
+["Readout Driver Firmware Development for the ATLAS Insertable B-Layer" - Shaw-Pin "Bing" Chen][34]

 ## RD53 Manuals and Docs